 - Emotional difficulties

 - Walking difficulties

 - And more

 Additionally, a variety of non-medicinal therapeutic and technological developments may be helpful, as well as home health care services, which will make life more comfortable, easier, and safer for those with MS.

 Harmony Home Health & Hospice, the leading at-home caregiver in Salt Lake City & the surrounding areas, is always on hand to develop a customized care plan to overcome any difficulties being experienced by an individual with MS. Our compassionate home health aides in Salt Lake City are fully trained and experienced in meeting a full range of MS care needs, as well as able to provide a variety of other specialty care services.
-Call us any time at 1-877-I-NEED-CARE (1-877-463-3322) for more information about how our home health aides in Salt Lake City and the surrounding areas can help a loved one in your family.
+Call us any time at 1-877-I-NEED-CARE (1-877-463-3322) for more information.
 To learn more about all of the areas we serve in Utah and New Mexico, please visit our Service Area page.